vobyjs/voby/README.md

 #### `resolve`

-This function basically resolves any reactivity inside the passed argument, basically replacing every function it finds with a computed to the value of that function.
+This function basically resolves any reactivity inside the passed argument, basically replacing every function it finds with a memo to the value of that function.

 You may never need to use this function yourself, but it's necessary internally at times to make sure that a child value is properly tracked by its parent computation.